 AI Project Risk Prediction monitors your projects for any risks that may cause you to miss your deadlines, then assigns a risk level (low, medium, or high).
-AI estimations will replace the previous version of Project Health calculations (color-coding).
+AI estimations have replaced the previous system of Project Health calculations (color-coding).
 You can find these estimations in the Project Progress window in the project info panel, Table view, the project dashboard widget, and project-based reports.

 Project risk assessment takes into account a number of factors including:

 project complexity (the number of tasks, subtasks, subfolders, and subprojects, and how they are structured)

 how many active and overdue projects the owner has

 the owner’s previous projects (if they were not completed on time this may increase the predicted risk)

 Project risk information can also be shared with a user via Wrike's Automation engine.

 To get risk estimates, you'll need to Turn on Project Progress on necessary projects.

 Previously, project health was based on a simple calculation, projects created before 18th November 2021 will continue to use project health calculations until the end of the project.
 Using AI Project Risk Prediction means a machine learning approach gives you a more comprehensive risk estimate based on dozens of current and historic factors associated with your projects.